ebruchez/ebruchez.github.io/_posts/2024-09-07-apple-1-reproduction-part-1-components.md

 ### 6820 (PIA) and 6502

-The PIA in the Apple one is used to interface with the keyboard and the terminal section.
+The PIA in the Apple 1 is used to interface with the keyboard and the terminal section.

 Those PIA chips used to be cheap and abundant, but original ones are running out.
 Interestingly, those PIAs are also used in old pinball machines, so they are sought after for that reason as well.
 But they can still be found.
 It appears that you can also use a 6821 chip, or a 6520.